DevOpsLab/kafka-streams-docker/README.md

 | Kafka broker (id 3) | `confluent-kafka-3`   | `$DOCKER_MACHINE_IP:49092`    | `localhost:49092`       |
 | ZooKeeper node      | `confluent-zookeeper` | `$DOCKER_MACHINE_IP:32181`    | `localhost:32181`       |

-Note: The Kafka brokers and the ZooKeeper node are both accessible from *other containers* via the `localhost:PORT` setting in the column "Access on Linux hosts" above.
+Note: The Kafka brokers and the ZooKeeper node are accessible from *other containers* via the `localhost:PORT` setting in the column "Endpoint on Linux hosts" above.

 <a name="run-demos"></a>